ZipCodeCore/PhoneBook/README.md

 ### Part I:

-Create a PhoneBook class that holds names and phone numbers in sorted order.
+Create a PhoneBook class that holds names and phone numbers.
 You can use an associative data type (one which stores items as keys paired with values).

-Your PhoneBook class should have a lookup() method which allows you to look up a person's phone number based on their name.
-PhoneBook should also have methods to add and remove entries, or to list all names or all entries (names an phone numbers).
+Your PhoneBook class should have the following method
+  * lookup(String name) -  allows you to look up a person's phone number based on their name
+  * add(String name, String phoneNumber) - add entry
+  * remove(String name) - remove entry
+  * display() - list all entries (names an phone numbers) in alphabetical order

 ### Part II: